schooltool-project/schooltool-book/source/groups.rst

 Groups
 ======

-In SchoolTool groups are used to model some default roles in a school as well as allowing a wide variety of custom groups to be created to suit local needs.
+In SchoolTool, groups are used to model some default roles in a school, as well as allowing a wide variety of custom groups to be created to suit local needs.

 In particular: